SnapMonk

 A practical walkthrough of the most common app store screenshot problems we see, why they tank conversion, and how to diagnose them on your own listing in five minutes.

-After working on screenshot design for a while and talking to a lot of indie developers and small app teams, we keep seeing the same handful of mistakes.
-None of them are about bad design skills — they're about misunderstanding what screenshots actually need to do.
+I've spent a long time on screenshot design and talked to a lot of indie developers and small app teams, and the same handful of mistakes keeps coming up.
+None of them are about bad design skills.
+They're about misunderstanding what screenshots actually need to do.

-Here's what we see most often, and how to fix each one.
+Here's what I see most often, and how to fix each one.

 Mistake 1: Leading with your dashboard

-This is the single most common problem.
-Your home screen or main dashboard might be the screen users spend the most time on, but it's usually the worst first screenshot because it requires context to understand.
+This is the most common problem by a wide margin.
+Your home screen or main dashboard might be where users spend the most time, but it's usually the worst first screenshot because it needs context to make sense.

-A dashboard full of charts, numbers, and navigation tabs means nothing to someone who hasn't used your app.
+A dashboard full of charts, numbers, and tabs means nothing to someone who's never opened your app.
 They don't know what the numbers represent.
 They don't know why they should care.

-The fix: Your first frame should answer "what does this app do for me?" in under two seconds.
-Lead with a benefit headline and show either the most exciting moment in your app (completing a workout, sending money, matching with someone) or a stylized illustration of the outcome.
+The fix: your first frame should answer "what does this app do for me?" in under two seconds.
+Lead with a benefit headline and show the most exciting moment in your app (completing a workout, sending money, matching with someone) or a stylized illustration of the outcome.

 Save the dashboard for frame four or five, after you've already sold the user on the concept.